anthonyvscode/anthonyvscode.github.com/_posts/2015-01-21-doddlereport-export-type-by-parameter.md

 http://localhost:80/Area/Controller/Action?extension={extension}
 </pre>

-In order to return this, just use the custom ReportResult (below) to return your results.
+In order to return this, just use this custom ReportResult to return your results.

-<strong>ReportResult ActionResult</strong>
+<strong>ReportResult.cs</strong>

 <pre class="prettyprint">